Update · June 2026

 The Non-Party Victim Gap

-There is no federal procedural mechanism by which a private individual whose personal protection order has been filed as evidence in a constitutional challenge can intervene, object, or seek compensation in that proceeding.
+There is no federal procedural mechanism by which a private individual whose protection order has been filed as evidence in a constitutional challenge can intervene, object, or seek compensation in that proceeding.
 Tina Troy was a named defendant and could move for dismissal.
-The remaining victims are not in the case at all.
-They are present only as the sources of the documents Ellison files.
-They have no standing to challenge how those documents are characterized to the court, no right to be heard on the question of whether the conduct that generated their PPOs was constitutionally protected speech or documented harassment, and no remedy when the characterization used in the federal record bears no relationship to the factual record of the underlying proceedings.
+The remaining victims are not in the case.
+They have no standing to challenge how their orders are characterized to the court, no right to be heard on whether the conduct that generated their PPOs was protected speech or documented harassment, and no remedy when the characterization used in the federal record bears no relationship to the underlying facts.
+A limited intervention right for non-party individuals whose court-issued protective orders are filed as recurrence evidence in federal constitutional challenges would directly address what this case has exposed.

 The Cost Displacement Gap